weiyu0824/mr-pumpkin-backend/README.md

 ###### tags: `side project doc`

 ## Introduction
 This repository is the server side of mr-pumpkin, which is an application for memorizing vocabulary.
-I use node js as my programming language, also I build my server using express.
+I use node js and express to build my server.
-Client side can https to connect to this server.

 ## Run
 `npm run devStart`